Worship Team

 The following issues should be dealt with before any public ministry position is taken:

-▪ Alcohol and drug abuse.
-Sexual immorality
+• Alcohol and drug abuse.

-▪ Prideful attitude.
-Anger and rage problems,
+• Anger and rage problems.

-▪ An unbiblical lifestyle
+• An unbiblical lifestyle.

 ATTENDANCE

-Members will be expected to be faithful and honor God in their service, part of that is attendance.
+Members will be expected to be faithful and honor God in their service; part of that is attendance.
 Weekly rehearsals are required, and members should arrive ON TIME, ready to work on the designated material.
 Poor attendance and showing up late for rehearsals demonstrate a lack of discipline and respect for the Lord’s ministry.
-Those who are unable to attend rehearsals should not expect to participate in the Worship Team the following Sunday.
+Those unable to attend rehearsals should not expect to participate in the Worship Team the following Sunday.

 PROSPECTIVE NEW WORSHIP TEAM MEMBERS

-TECH SIDE OF THE TEAM
+WORSHIP TECH TEAM

-You are just as important as everyone else and what you do matters.
-All of our tech team members are important members of the music ministry.
-Tech team members are required to arrive in such a fashion as to have everything up and running by the time the team arrives.
+You are just as important as everyone else, and what you do matters.
+Your contributions may be overlooked by some who do not understand the value you bring, but all our tech team members are vital members of the music ministry.
+Tech team members are required to arrive early so that everything is up and running by the time the team arrives.
 10-15 minutes early is plenty.
-The aforementioned Attitudes, Actions, Attendance and Appearance policies are expected as well.
+As with all members of the worship ministry, the “Attitudes, Actions, Attendance, and Appearance” policies apply.

 TRAINING